Main dinosaur groups

 Fossorial creatures are optimized for digging and burrowing, such as moles, clams, bees, and Oryctodromeus.

-Arboreal creatures are optimized for life in trees, such as monkeys, geckos, tree snakes, squirrels, and Suminia.
+Arboreal creatures are optimized for life in trees, such as monkeys, geckos, tree snakes, squirrels, many birds, and Suminia.

 Cursorial creatures are optimized for running long distances, such as horses, ostriches, wolves, certain spiders, and Moros.

 Saltatorial creatures are optimized for hopping, such as kangaroos, jerboas, and Scleromochlus.
 This is particularly common among desert-dwelling creatures.